-Effect of surgery on your ability to have sex depends on the type of cancer, its location, and its size.
-Surgical procedures that are likely to cause sexual side effects to include:
+The effect of surgery on your ability to have sex depends on the type of cancer, its location, and its size.
+Surgical procedures that are likely to cause sexual side effects are:

-This surgery involves the removal of uterus, cervix, and part of the vagina.
+This surgery involves the removal of the uterus, cervix, and part of the vagina.

 Abdominoperineal resection (AP)

-Your doctor removes lower colon and rectum, and subsequent experience of pain in your vagina without the cushion of the rectum.
+Your doctor removes the lower colon and rectum, and subsequent experiences of pain in your vagina without the cushion of the rectum.

-The entire vulva as well as the clitoris – a major part in sexual arousal in women – is removed making the area less sensitive and more difficult to reach orgasm.
+The entire vulva as well as the clitoris – a major part of sexual arousal in women – is removed making the area less sensitive and more difficult to reach orgasm.

 Lumpectomy or Mastectomy

 One or both breasts may mean losing sensation in the breast area.
 Women who undergo breast-saving surgery, rather than removing both breasts are likely to enjoy breast caressing.
 You may also be self-conscious of your scars after surgery, which can cause a loss in sexual desire.